vippsas/vipps-checkout/vipps-checkout-api.md

 The last four headers (starting with `Vipps-System-`) are meant to identify your system (and plugin).
 Please use self-explanatory, human readable and reasonably short values.

 All fields of the request body are described in our [API Reference][create-checkout-session-endpoint].

-**Please note:** When using dynamic shipping we recommend that you define `logistics.fixedOptions` as a backup.
-If the callback does not resolve successfully within 8 seconds, returns `null` or an empty list the system will fall back to static options.
-If no fallback options are provided, the user will be presented with an error and will not be able to continue with the checkout.

 The response object consists of a `token` and a `checkoutFrontendUrl`, which are used in the next step